photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 - PhotoPrism Architecture & Build Number
 - Database Type & Version (MySQL or SQLite)
+- Operating System Types & Versions (Linux, Windows, Android,...)
 - Browser Types & Versions (Firefox, Chrome, Safari on iPhone,...)
-- Operating System Types & Versions (Linux, Windows, Android,...)
+- Browser Plugins (if any)

 **What device is the backend running on?**